ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 - 'kdc_cred_verify', which MUST be present if 'kdc\_cred' is present.
 It is encoded as a CBOR byte string.
 The KDC MUST compute the specified PoP evidence as a signature by using the signature algorithm used in the group, as well as its own private key associated with the authentication credential specified in the 'kdc\_cred' parameter (REQ21).

 - 'group_rekeying', which MAY be omitted if the KDC uses the "Point-to-Point" group rekeying scheme registered in {{Section 11.13 of RFC9594}} as the default rekeying scheme in the group (OPT9).
 In any other case, the 'group_rekeying' parameter MUST be included.

+The 'group_policies' parameter is not expected to be included in the Join Response (REQ20).
+This application profile does not define the functionalities that are possibly implemented at the resource hosted by the Client at the URI indicated in the 'control_group_uri' parameter (OPT10), if included in the Join Response.

 After sending a successful Join Response, the KDC adds the Client to the list of current members of the security group, if that Client is not already a group member.
 Also, the Client is assigned a name NODENAME and a sub-resource /ace-group/GROUPNAME/nodes/NODENAME at the KDC.
 Furthermore, the KDC associates NODENAME with the Client's access token and with the secure communication association that the KDC has with the Client.
 If the Client is a Publisher, its authentication credential is also associated with the tuple containing NODENAME, GROUPNAME, the current Gid, the newly assigned Publisher's Sender ID, and the Client's access token.
 The KDC MUST keep this association updated over time.